Cincinnati Bearcats football: Tim Murphy era (1989–1993)

 Maine head coach Tim Murphy was hired to replace Currey in 1989.
 Despite one-win seasons in both of his first two seasons, Murphy was able to slowly but surely turn things around for the Bearcats, compiling an 8–3 record in 1993.

-Murphy elected to leave Cincinnati after the 1993 season for the head coaching position at Harvard University.
+Murphy elected to leave Cincinnati after the 1993 season for the head coaching position at Harvard.
 Murphy left UC with a 17–37–1 record.

 Rick Minter era (1994–2003)

 Notre Dame defensive coordinator Rick Minter was selected as the Bearcats head coach after Murphy's departure.
 Minter's Bearcats enjoyed mild success, reaching four bowl games (winning one) and posting six winning seasons in Minter's ten-season tenure.
 It was during Minter's tenure that Cincinnati joined Conference USA, where they would remain until 2004.
 Minter remained UC's head coach until after the 2003 season, when he was fired following a 5–7 season.
 Minter left UC with a 53–63–1 record.